 The mission of Statesmen College Preparatory Academy for Boys is to create a boy-friendly pedagogy-informed academic environment within which young men are equipped with the academic skills, social competencies, and character development necessary to navigate life challenges, attend and complete the college of their choice, and return to become the premier agents of social change within and for the communities they serve.
 Statesmen College Preparatory Academy for Boys aims to develop a school environment that reimagines, redesigns, and recreates the student experience for Black and Latino boys specifically.

-STEM City is a year-long project to develop a concept for improving Science, Technology, Engineering and Math (STEM) education in DC and better connect underemployed DC public graduates to DC-area jobs in the field
+STEM City was a year-long project to develop a concept for improving Science, Technology, Engineering and Math (STEM) education in DC and to better connect underemployed DC public graduates to DC-area jobs in the field.

 Founded in 1989 with a goal of eliminating educational inequity, Teach For America (TFA) enlists, develops, and mobilizes future leaders to grow and strengthen the movement for educational equity and excellence.
 TFA recruits and selects top college graduates, who serve as teachers in public or public charter K-12 schools in select underserved communities.
 Since its founding, TFA has enlisted over 53,000 teachers and has grown to serve 53 communities.
 TFA has 150 corps members and nearly 2,800 alumni within the Washington, DC region.